Hazrat-Ali9/Dart-Programming/README.md

 ```

 In this example, `myCircle` and `mySquare` are both treated as `Shape` objects when passed to the `drawShape` function.
 The `draw()` method of the appropriate class (either `Circle` or `Square`) is called based on the actual type of the object.

+## Conclusion

+This comprehensive exploration covers the fundamental concepts of Object-Oriented Programming (OOP) in Dart.
+Understanding these concepts, including classes, inheritance, constructors, encapsulation, abstraction, and polymorphism, is crucial for writing efficient and maintainable Dart code.
+For more in-depth information and advanced use cases, refer to the official Dart documentation: [Dart Documentation](https://dart.dev/guides).